Logo

 In tough times lenders tighten up their eligibility around what credit mishaps are acceptable.
 So be sure to review your credit file from one or all of the credit reference agencies (Equifax, Experian and TransUnion) before you apply.

-As we’ve touched on, short-term volatility should not put you off buying your first home.
+Remember, short-term volatility should not put you off buying your first home.
 Consider the long-term benefits of homeownership, what the alternatives are for you and suss out what you can afford in order to make a reasoned decision.

 I’m a homeowner.
 What’s the best thing to do to protect myself?